 - ½ cup organic cane sugar

 - ½ teaspoon baking soda

 - ⅙ cup organic canola oil or coconut oil, or melted vegan buttery spread

 Preheat the oven to 350 degrees.
 Grease a donut pan.
 (Even if it is non-stick, I still recommend greasing it).

 In a medium sized bowl, whisk together the gluten free flour, sugar, unsweetened cocoa powder, baking soda, and salt.

-Add the organic canola oil, mashed banana, vanilla, and non-dairy milk.
+Add the organic canola oil, mashed banana, vanilla, vinegar, and non-dairy milk.
 Stir well.